-Another possibility is that this continuum is produced by an optically thick `photosphere' as suggested by fits to the data.
-This would require significant opacity in the IR, whereas our models are optically thin past 1$\mu$m at 30 days.
-Some actinides have been previously suggested to provide greater expansion opacity than lanthanides \citep[][]{Flors.etal:23}, though this does not seem to extend to redder wavelengths past 2~$\mu$m \citep[see e.g. fig. 5 of][]{Deprince.etal:25}, such that we do not expect the inclusion of actinides in the models to produce such a continuum, given that our models have approximately $X_{Ac} \sim 0.1 X_{\rm{La}}$ (see Fig. \ref{fig:dep_compare}).
+Regardless of merger scenario and remnant lifetime, the origin of the Blackbody continuum observed in AT2023vfi is unknown, potentially attributed to lanthanide opacity \citep[][]{Levan.etal:24}, while classical graphite, silicate and metallic iron dust is ruled out \citep[][]{Arunchalam.etal:25}.
+We do not model dust here, but examine the possibility of creating an optically thick `photosphere' from r-process line opacity alone.
+This would require significant opacity in the IR, whereas our models are typically optically thin at these wavelengths at 30 days.
+Some actinides have been previously suggested to provide greater expansion opacity than lanthanides \citep[][]{Flors.etal:23}, though this does not seem to extend to redder wavelengths past 2~$\mu$m \citep[see e.g. fig. 5 of][]{Deprince.etal:25}, such that we do not expect the inclusion of actinides in the models to produce a continuum, given that our models have approximately $X_\mathrm{Ac} \sim 0.1 X_{\rm{La}}$ (see Fig. \ref{fig:dep_compare}).
 This also means that we do not necessarily require high actinide mass-fractions in the ejecta in order to have large opacities, as the lanthanides may prove sufficient.